J.Lo and A-Rod's Parisian Ice Cream Date Will Make You Melt

 That’s right.
 Ice cream.
 J.Lo and A-Rod each picked up a cone of ice cream for their walk.
 It may have been vanilla rum raisin, coconut, dulce de leche, or perhaps French vanilla (how appropriate!), but the flavor doesn’t really matter: The two just had eyes for each other.

 For their stroll, the pair kept it casual.
-Lopez hit the streets with slouchy black tee, white pants with a black stripe, and Gucci sneakers.
+Lopez hit the streets with slouchy black tee from Z Supply, white pants with a black stripe, and Gucci sneakers.
 Similarly, Rodriguez flaunted his sporty side in gray shorts with a matching tee and sneakers.

 Naturally, because it’s Jennifer Lopez we’re talking about, she switched up her outfit at one point during the day.
 The other look?
 Red-hot sweats with a white tee and a matching bomber with similarly toned sneakers.
 It was super J.Lo circa early 2000s J.Lo—and we kind of hope she gives us more of that.